The impact of COVID-19 on many small business owners is significant. Here’s some practical advice on how to run your business from home.

 If you are experiencing financial hardship

-If you are experiencing financial hardship, the National Debt Helpline offers free financial counselling.
+If you are experiencing financial hardship, contact the National Debt Helpline and go here for useful information and advice on financial support and wellbeing.